 A fiancé visa will get you into the United States to get married.
 To be eligible for a fiancé visa, you do not have to intend to live permanently in the U.S. after your marriage.
 Whether you decide to stay in the U.S. and apply for a green card is up to you.

-In fact, if you know in advance that you won’t be staying in the United States, however, you could apply for a tourist visa instead—but watch for changing your mind and deciding to apply for a green card right away, in which case you could be accused of having misused the tourist visa.
+In fact, if you know in advance that you won’t be staying in the United States, you could apply for a tourist visa instead—but watch for changing your mind and deciding to apply for a green card right away, in which case you could be accused of having misused the tourist visa.
 You would then be denied the green card as a result.

-In order to be eligible for a fiancé visa, the law requires that you:
+To be eligible for a fiancé visa, the law requires that you:

 • intend to marry a U.S. citizen,